Rules of Firearm Safety

 Rifles must be inspected by a range officer to ensure the rifle is equipped to maintain accurate fire at extended ranges.
 This includes inspection of the scope to ensure it can be properly adjusted for long range shooting.
 Scopes must be adjustable with target turrets or similar if not using a ballistic reticle.

 Members wishing to shoot on the 1500 yd. range must pass a qualifier.
 This consist of demonstrating technical proficiency by answering a few questions from the Range Safety Officer and showing the member can shoot safely out to 700 yds.
-Members will be asked to hit the 300-700 yd targets in sequential order.
+Members will be asked to hit 5 targets from 300-700 yds. in sequential order.
 They will be allowed 7 rounds to do so.
 The RSO can spot for the member offering corrections.
 Failure to complete the qualifier will result in the member not being allowed to shoot the 1500 yd. range.
 It is highly recommended that the member have some kind of drop chart or a PDA with a ballistic solver.

 Most members use some kind of rear bag or rest, please keep the rifle butt stock on a rear rest of some kind when not firing.
 The muzzle needs to be level with or below the horizon when not in use.